apeskinian/p2_dac/README.md

 ### Returning Site Users

 - As a returning site user, I would like to control how long the quiz will be, so that I can do more or less depending on how long I want to play.
-- As a returning site user, I would like to see if I can figure out why there is always a "Dragons are cool option", so that I can see what happens if maybe I choose that everytime...
+- As a returning site user, I would like to see if I can figure out why there is always a "Dragons are cool option", so that I can see what happens if maybe I choose that every time...
 - As a returning site user, I would like to have different questions, so that it does not feel repetitive.
 - As a returning site user, I would like to have different feedback on questions, so that it does not feel repetitive.